openvinotoolkit/open_model_zoo/demos/python_demos/action_recognition/README.md

                         Optional.
 Path to decoder model.
 If not specified, simple averaging of encoder's outputs over a time window is applied
-  -l CPU_EXTENSION, --cpu_extension CPU_EXTENSION
-                        Optional.
-For CPU custom layers, if any.
-Absolute path to a shared library with the kernels implementation.
   -d DEVICE, --device DEVICE
                         Optional.
 Specify a target device to infer on.
 CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
 The demo will